MicrosoftDocs/power-automate-docs/articles/desktop-flows/monitor-desktop-flow-queues.md

 ## Known issues
 - Microsoft recommends that you limit the number of short (~under 1 min) desktop flows that you queue in large machine groups.
 - Machines and machine groups are not available in China regions.
 You can still view the desktop flow queue for your gateways by visiting **Desktop flow queues** under the **Monitor** section in the left navigation.
 - Desktop flow queues are designed using a best-effort FIFO (first-in, first-out) approach to process runs in the order in which they were received, with the oldest execution running first.
-However, due to the way runs are prepared and processed internally, it is possible that runs added to the queue a few seconds later will be started before the previous one already in the queue, to optimize the use of machine.
+However, due to the way runs are prepared and processed internally, it is possible that runs added to the queue a few seconds later will be started before the previous one already in the queue, to optimize the use of machines.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]